 appearance when compared with the other sex.
 In addition, several of the more common species are sufficiently similar in appearance and surface markings

 that they can only be distinguished from each other by a careful examination of their genitalia.
-The most recent and comprehensive review of the

 Spider(s) with a very similar appearance: Several other salticid species, and especially Opisthoncus species, with a similar body shape.